Dodge Dakota: First generation (1987–1996)

+The sport package was added as a mid-year release.
+Exterior colors came in black, bright white, and graphic red.
+Available only with the 3.9-liter V6 engine in both 2WD and 4WD, the Sport option included black grille and bumpers with side stripes and 15-inch aluminum wheels, as well as a front air dam with Bosch fog lamps and a light-bar with Bosch off-road lamps (4WD only).
+It also received the sliding rear window which had hitherto been reserved for the LE.
+At the interior, Sport buyers received a full gauge package, floor carpet, an upgraded stereo cassette player and radio, carpeted logo floor mats, a charcoal/silver "deluxe" cloth interior with bench seat with center armrest, a leather-wrapped sport steering wheel, and remote controlled outside mirrors.

-Fuel injection was added to the 3.9 L V6 for 1988, but the rated output remained the same.
-Power windows and locks were now optional.
+Fuel injection replaced the carburettors on the 3.9 L V6 for 1988, but the rated output remained the same.
+Power windows and locks were now made optional.

 For 1989, the Dakota convertible was introduced.
 It featured a fixed roll bar and a simple manual top.
 The idea came from Jerry York and they were manufactured by ASC (American Sunroof Company).
 About 2,482 were sold during the first year.

 Another addition that year was Carroll Shelby's V8-powered Shelby Dakota, his first rear-wheel drive vehicle in two decades.

 An extended Club Cab model was added for 1990, still with two doors.
 This model offered six-passenger seating, though the rear seat was best suited for cargo, children, and shorter adults.